Thanks for your interest in the NC Environmental Education Certification Program!

 If you are ready to enroll, go to this account link to set up your pending account.
 Before acceptance the to program, you must successfully complete and submit the online Basics of Environmental Education workshop.
 Once it is reviewed and accepted, your account will be activated and you will receive an enrollment confirmation by email.
 The completed Basics of Environmental Education will provide your first 10 hours of credit--you'll be on your way!

 *You must 18 years of age or older may apply for certification.
+Contact the Program Administrators if you have any questions.

 On This Page Jump Links